 The ISTA 1G transit testing procedure is designed for packaged products weighing less than 150 pounds.
 The 150-pound limit considers the weight of the product when prepared for shipment.
-Individually-packaged products should only be considered.
+Only individually-packaged products should be considered.
 Products on skids or pallets that weigh more than 100 pounds may be tested according to ISTA Test Procedure 1E or ISTA Test Procedure 1H.

-The test sequence includes atmospheric preconditioning, vibration and shock.
-The conditioning is basically a 12-hour ambient soak.
+The test sequence includes atmospheric preconditioning, vibration, and shock.
+The conditioning is a 12-hour ambient soak.
 The vibration testing is random vibration.
-The shock testing can be either drop testing, an incline impact test or horizontal impact tests.
-The customer will determine the method.
+Lastly, shock testing can be performed either by drop testing, an incline impact test, or horizontal impact testing.
+It is up to the customer to determine the method of choice.

 Only one test sample is required for this test method.